MixckoDev/mixcko.github.io/README.md

 Thanks for checking out the Weather App! 🌞 We hope it helps you stay informed about the weather anywhere in the world.
 Feel free to improve or contribute to the project as you see fit.
 ```

-This is formatted in **GitHub-flavored Markdown** (GFM) and can be directly copied into your `README.md` file in your GitHub repository.
-The preview image link (`path-to-screenshot.png`) should be replaced with the actual file path to a screenshot if you'd like to display one.

-Let me know if you need any further modifications!